 Indiana attorney general says groping allegations are false

-INDIANAPOLIS (AP) — Indiana Attorney General Curtis Hill dug in Monday and rejected calls to resign, saying his name "has been dragged through the gutter" amid allegations that he inappropriately touched a lawmaker and several other women.
+INDIANAPOLIS (AP) — Indiana Attorney General Curtis Hill defiantly rejected calls to resign on Monday, lamenting that he has been unfairly denied "due process" amid allegations that he drunkenly groped a lawmaker and three legislative staffers at a party.

-The Republican said during a news conference that he stands "falsely and publicly accused of abhorrent behavior."
-Hill said he learned about the allegations and an internal investigation stemming from the claims shortly before boarding a plane last week.

-He said he has been unfairly treated and asked for a fair investigation.

-Hill declined to take questions, but said he "never dreamed this could happen to me."

-The memo alleges that a state lawmaker and three legislative staffers allege Hill drunkenly groped them during a March party.
-Democratic Rep. Mara Candelaria Reardon and Gabrielle McLemore, the Indiana Senate Democrats' communications director, say they were among the victims.
+The Republican called the claims "vicious and false" during a news conference as the allegations play out across news headlines and in the court of public opinion.
+He demanded due process — a legal concept that generally refers to fairness from the government in proceedings — but he has declined to offer his own version of events.

+"Due process, in politics and the non-legal world, means 'Give me a chance to make my statement and answer questions and see what the public thinks,'" said attorney Paul Helmke, a former Republican mayor of Fort Wayne and a public affairs professor at Indiana University.
+"So far that hasn't happened."

-Candelaria Reardon described Hill's behavior as "deviant" when she encountered him in the early morning hours after the legislative session ended for the year.
+On Friday, Candelaria Reardon published a column saying Hill's behavior was "deviant" when she encountered him at an Indianapolis bar in the early morning hours after the legislative session ended for the year.
 She said he leaned toward her, put his hand on her back, slid it down and grabbed her buttocks.

 She said she told Hill to "back off," but he approached again later in the night, put his hand on her back and said: "That skin.
 That back."